Summer Time in Richmond

 A typical Richmond house from the 19th Century

-Many Richmonders grow palm trees in the front or back yards.
+Many Richmonders grow palm trees in the front or back yards as well as elephant ears.

 A University of Richmond garden in full bloom